Nicolas-Paiva/simple-calories-calculator/README.md

 ## For now my knowledge in JS is limited.
 I only know the very basics about variables, functions, if statements, operators and so on.

-## NExt I am going to learn about arrays, loops and so on
+## I am trying to make the website responsve, but I realized that I still really suck at CSS, and I probably need to learn a lot.